jpueberbach4/bp.markets.ingest/dukascopy/README.md

 ## DuckDB (Advanced users)

 **Following the introduction of Parquet support, this section will be revised.
-CSV files now function only as a lightweight storage format.**
+CSV files now function only as a lightweight storage format.** (planned this weekend)

 ```sh
 pip install duckdb